• Simple Flashcard maker

 3. Efficient learning: Active recall helps identify knowledge gaps quickly, allowing for more focused study sessions.

-4. Increased metacognition: Regular practice improves your ability to assess your own learning progress accurately.
+4. Increased Metacognition: Regular practice improves your ability to assess your own learning progress accurately.

 5. Better test performance: The act of recalling information mimics test conditions, preparing you for actual exams.